-There’s no doubt it’s been a rough year for Ozzy Osbourne.
-Besides suffering a slew of health issues since mid-2018 that forced him to cancel his tour and spend several months in rehab, the iconic rock ‘n’ roller revealed he has a “mild” form of Parkinson’s Disease.
-Ozzy shared the news of his shocking diagnosis during a recent interview with Good Morning America.
+It hasn’t been an easy few years for Ozzy Osbourne, who has struggled with a slew of health issues since mid-2018.
+In addition to experiencing a case of pneumonia and several surgeries, the iconic rock ‘n’ roller revealed he has a “mild” form of Parkinson’s disease.
+Ozzy shared the news of his diagnosis during an appearance on Good Morning America.

-“It’s PRKN2,” the 71-year-old’s wife, Sharon Osbourne specified in the emotional interview.
-The Talk cohost, 67, went on to explain that there are “so many different types of Parkinson’s” and that this is “not a death sentence by any stretch of the imagination, but it does affect certain nerves in your body.”
+“It’s PRKN2,” his wife, Sharon Osbourne, specified in the emotional interview in January 2020.
+The Talk alum went on to explain there are “so many different types of Parkinson’s” and that this is “not a death sentence by any stretch of the imagination, but it does affect certain nerves in your body.”

-Also in his interview with GMA, the “Crazy Train” crooner — who shares kids Aimee Osbourne, 36, Kelly Osbourne, 35, and Jack Osbourne, 34, with wife Sharon — candidly opened up about an extremely traumatic fall he suffered around late 2018.
+Also in his interview with GMA, the “Crazy Train” crooner — who shares kids Aimee Osbourne, Kelly Osbourne and Jack Osbourne with Sharon — candidly opened up about an extremely traumatic fall he suffered around late 2018.

 “When I had the fall it was pitch black, I went to the bathroom and I fell,” he explained.
 “I just fell and landed like a slam on the floor and I remember lying there thinking, ‘Well, you’ve done it now,’ really calm.
 Sharon [called] an ambulance.
 After that, it was all downhill.”